filips123/PWAsForFirefox/README.md

 The project is licensed under the Mozilla Public License 2.0.
 By using, redistributing, or modifying it, you must agree to the license, and the additional clauses provided below.
 See the [LICENSE](LICENSE) file for the full license text.

+The project logo is based on the ["Fox SVG Vector"](https://www.svgrepo.com/svg/40267/fox) icon and the [community-introduced PWA logo](https://github.com/webmaxru/progressive-web-apps-logo), both dedicated to the public domain using the [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+The project also uses additional third-party assets and code:

-Browser chrome modifications were largely inspired by the [`xiaoxiaoflood/firefox-scripts`](https://github.com/xiaoxiaoflood/firefox-scripts) repository on GitHub, also licensed under the Mozilla Public License 2.0.
-Detailed license information can be found in the respective files.
+* Browser chrome modifications were inspired by and partially derived from the [`xiaoxiaoflood/firefox-scripts`](https://github.com/xiaoxiaoflood/firefox-scripts) repository on GitHub, licensed under the Mozilla Public License 2.0.
+Detailed information can be found in the respective files.

-The native part of the project includes the [Metropolis Semi Bold](https://fontsarena.com/metropolis-by-chris-simpson/) typeface by Chris Simpson, released into the public domain using the [Unlicense](https://unlicense.org/).
+* Native programs contain the [Metropolis Semi Bold](https://fontsarena.com/metropolis-by-chris-simpson/) typeface by Chris Simpson, released into the public domain using the [Unlicense](https://unlicense.org/).

-Windows installer includes the [Material Design Icons](https://materialdesignicons.com/) by Austin Andrews and Google, licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+* Windows installer contains [Bootstrap Icons](https://icons.getbootstrap.com/), licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Detailed license information can be found in the [WiX configuration file](native/packages/wix/main.wxs).

-The project logo is based on the [official Firefox browser logo](https://mozilla.design/firefox/logos-usage) and the [community-introduced PWA logo](https://github.com/webmaxru/progressive-web-apps-logo).
+Additional open source software will be downloaded and installed at runtime when initiated by the user:

-Installing the runtime on Windows will install the [7-Zip](https://7-zip.org/) if it is not already installed.
+* Installing the runtime on Windows will install the [7-Zip](https://7-zip.org/) if it is not already installed.
 The 7-Zip project is made by Igor Pavlov and [licensed under the GNU LGPL license and others](https://7-zip.org/license.txt).
 This project is not affiliated with the 7-Zip project or its developers in any way.

-Installing the runtime on any system will download the unmodified [Mozilla Firefox](https://www.mozilla.org/firefox/) and locally modify it.
-By using this project you also agree to the [Firefox Privacy Notice](https://www.mozilla.org/privacy/firefox/).
+* Installing the runtime on any system will download the unmodified [Mozilla Firefox](https://www.mozilla.org/firefox/) browser and locally modify it.
+By using this project, you also agree to the [Firefox Privacy Notice](https://www.mozilla.org/privacy/firefox/).
 Firefox is licensed under the Mozilla Public License 2.0.
 Firefox and the Firefox logo are trademarks of the Mozilla Foundation in the U.S. and other countries.
 This project is not affiliated with the Mozilla Foundation in any way.